redis/redis-doc/topics/persistence.md

 It is important to understand that this systems can easily fail if not coded in the right way.
-At least make absolutely sure that after the transfer is completed you are able to verify the file size (that should match the one of the file you copied) and possibly the SHA1 sum if you are using a VPS.
+At least make absolutely sure that after the transfer is completed you are able to verify the file size (that should match the one of the file you copied) and possibly the SHA1 digest if you are using a VPS.

 You also need some kind of independent alert system if the transfer of fresh backups is not working for some reason.